epixa/jasper-stomping-ground/README.md

 # jasper-stomping-ground

-You DO know how bad that thing is.
+You don't even know how bad conflicts are!

-Jasper, stop screwing around.